Zenoo/generic-dashboard/README.md

 - Provision a PostgreSQL database

+- Add the environment variable `AUTH_URL` with the URL of your app

+- Add the environment variable `AUTH_SECRET` with a random string generated with `openssl rand -base64 33`

 - Follow the instructions on https://github.com/akhileshns/heroku-deploy to configure your deployment key

 - Edit [.github/workflows/deploy-to-heroku.yml](.github/workflows/deploy-to-heroku.yml) to match your app name and email, and remove `if: false` to enable the workflow